pcardotatgit/lab_simulator-001/README.md

 ## Installation

-A Pre requesit before moving forward on the lab simulator installation is to have a python interpreter installed and running into your laptop.
+A Pre requisit before moving forward on the lab simulator installation is to have a python interpreter installed and running into your laptop.

 If you are not sure of this, then open a terminal console and type the following command :